 I remember watching the screen when Tonya Harding went through her good times and bad times, and the movie “I, Tonya” is a great exploration into the long series of unfortunate events.
-If we look at Tonya’s birth chart it isn’t surprising to see Venus and the Sun as the symbols of beauty, success and divine grace all supporting her physical identity through beneficial angles.
-She was blessed by the stars with power to the body, strength, design, coordination, and the presence of good teachers (Jupiter).
+If we look at Tonya’s birth chart it isn’t surprising to see Venus and the Sun as the symbols of beauty, success and divine grace all supporting her physical identity (Ascendant) through beneficial angles.
+She was blessed by the stars with power to the body; strength, design, coordination, and the presence of good teachers (Jupiter).

 Then we notice the Moon and Saturn.
 Joined together within half a degree, these two create the marriage of nurturer and authoritarian.
 The Moon is the symbol of the mother and this is one mother that wields a heavy stick.
 Both reside in Taurus making the Moon exalted and sometimes this makes mothering morph into smothering.
 It is a powerful force that can at times beget extreme events related to all the Moon qualities: the unconscious mind, fertility, nurturing, even water imagery which evokes Saturn (frozen) and Moon (water) creating the icy backdrop for an entire career and the setting for the attack on fellow skater Nancy Kerrigan.